MicrobesGonnaMicrobe/Intros/README.md

 This is an introduction to methods used in some smaller projects, such as a master thesis.

-For theoretical background, I recommend having a look at this webinar series Microbial 'Omics for Beginners from the Meren lab: https://youtube.com/playlist?list=PL7133RHfhW-MwCLz-c2DZxAmtoHipqBcL&si=lvaZ9sGuyEsVXmVP
+- For theoretical background on 'omics, I recommend having a look at this webinar series Microbial 'Omics for Beginners from the Meren lab: https://youtube.com/playlist?list=PL7133RHfhW-MwCLz-c2DZxAmtoHipqBcL&si=lvaZ9sGuyEsVXmVP
+- Explanations of couple of 'omics concepts: https://anvio.org/vocabulary/

 ## Content